Contact Info

 Sara I. McClelland, Ph.D.

-I’m an Assistant Professor in the Departments of Women’s Studies and Psychology at the University of Michigan.
-My research focuses on the links between sexual health, psychological research methods, and issues of social justice.
 I teach courses with a focus on adolescent sexual development, public policy, and research design.
-I am especially interested in points of translation between audiences and stakeholders concerning issues related to sexuality, including: education, medicine, policy, and research.
+I’m especially interested in points of translation and change efforts concerning sexuality and sexual well-being, including: education, medicine, policy, and research.

 I use a variety of methods in my research, including interviews, surveys, focus groups, and Q methods.
 My work is also often focused on a meta-analysis of methods themselves: why do we choose one method of investigation over another and how do our methodological decisions limit or expand what we can learn about a phenomenon?